 Limit the interfaces on which YugabyteDB instances listen for incoming connections.
 Specify just the required interfaces when starting

---rpc_bind_addresses flag.
+--rpc_bind_addresses option.
 Do not bind to the loopback address.
-Read more in the Admin Reference section on how to use these flags when starting the yb-master and yb-tserver processes.
+Read more in the Admin Reference section on how to use these options when starting

 Tips for public clouds

-Do not assign a public IP address to the nodes running YugabyteDB if possible.
-The applications can connect to YugabyteDB over private IP addresses.
+Do not assign a public IP address to the nodes running YugabyteDB, if possible.
+Applications can connect to YugabyteDB over private IP addresses.

-In AWS, run the YugabyteDB cluster in a separate VPC (Amazon Virtual Private Network ) and peer this only with VPC(s) from which database access is required, for example from those VPCs where the application will run.
+In Amazon Web Services (AWS), run the YugabyteDB cluster in a separate VPC (Amazon Virtual Private Network) and peer this only with VPCs from which database access is required, for example from those VPCs where the application will run.

-TLS/SSL encryption ensures that network communication between servers is secure.
-You can configure YugabyteDB to use TLS to encrypt intra-cluster and client to cluster network communication.
-It is recommended to enable TLS encryption over the wire in YugabyteDB clusters and clients to ensure privacy and integrity of data transferred over the network.
+TLS encryption ensures that network communication between servers is secure.
+You can configure YugabyteDB to use TLS to encrypt intra-cluster and client to server network communication.
+Yugabyte recommends enabling encryption in transit in YugabyteDB clusters and clients to ensure privacy and integrity of data transferred over the network.

-Read more about enabling TLS/SSL encryption in YugabyteDB.
+Read more about enabling Encryption in transit in YugabyteDB.